NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Input Unit Type for X1

 This field is used to indicate the kind of units that may be associated with the x values.
 It is used by IDF Editor to display the appropriate SI and IP units for the Minimum Value of X and Maximum Value of X. The unit conversion is not applied to the coefficients.
 The available options are shown below.
-If none of these options are appropriate, select **Dimensionless** which will have no unit conversion**.**
+If none of these options are appropriate, select **Dimensionless** which will have no unit conversion.

 - Dimensionless